jnduli/blog_jnduli.co.ke/content/drafts/setting_up_guix_os_for_genenetwork.md

   (firmware (list linux-firmware))
 ```

-The README is really clear, but a problem I had was setting up substitutes
-(since I'm unfamiliar with Guile).
+The README did most of the heavy lifting, but I couldn't figure out how to add the substitutes.

 ```
 ;; what ended up in my services section